tonethar/IGME-230-GDD-2017-Fall/weekly/Week-07-Notes.md

 The midterm exam will be held the end of week 8 - the exact date/time depending on your section:

 - For IGME-230-05 (Professor Jefferson), the exam will be held Thursday 10/19 at the start of class.
+- For IGME-230-02, 03, and 06 (Professor Boyle), the exam will be held Wednesday 10/18 at the start of class.

 ## III.
 Midterm Exam Study Notes
 Some notes and information about the midterm exam that should help you study for it are here: https://github.com/tonethar/IGME-230-GDD-2017-Fall/blob/master/notes/midterm-review.md